uat33/simplifed-battle-sim/README.md

 # simplifed-battle-sim

-Description: This is a simplied Pokemon Battle Simulator, made as a school project a couple years ago.
+Description: This is a simplied Pokemon Battle Simulator, made as a project a while ago.
 People not familar with pokemon will not notice the simplification.
 That being said, the simplifications made are listed below.

 1. No items or abilites.
 If you add a new text file to the teamFiles, these must be removed.